quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 5. `logoAlignment` : (string/function) Optional.
 Aligns the publisher logo on the cover page of the visual story.
 Possible values are left, center and right.
 If omitted it aligns the logo in the centre.

 6. `logoUrl` : (string/function) Optional.
-We restricted the logo size should be `96*96`, this will help to improve seo. [docs](https://developers.google.com/search/docs/advanced/appearance/web-stories-creation-best-practices).
-If omitted it take the `logo-url` from `/api/v1/amp/config` API.
+URL of a logo that will show up on the visual story.
+It is recommended that this logo should be of 1:1 aspect ratio.
+If omitted takes the default logo.

 #### Visual story templates: